 Place your pan onto the pansupports above the burner you wish to use.

 Push in and turn the control knob for your selected burner, to the full on symbol.
-The control knobs on these range cookers act as the ignition buttons, to ignite push in the control knob and hold until the burner lights.
+The automatic ignition will then light the burner for you - the automatic ignition is activated once you push in the control knob.